X

 |---|---|---|

-| Simvastatin | Amlodipine raises simvastatin levels by approx. 77% | Limit simvastatin dose to a maximum of 20 mg!
+| Simvastatin | Amlodipine raises simvastatin levels by approx. 77% | Limit the simvastatin dose to a maximum of 20 mg!
 Other statins (atorvastatin, rosuvastatin) are not affected. |

-| Grapefruit juice | Inhibits CYP3A4 → elevated amlodipine levels | Avoid grapefruit during amlodipine therapy |
+| Grapefruit juice | Inhibits CYP3A4 → raised amlodipine levels | Avoid grapefruit during amlodipine therapy |

-| CYP3A4 inhibitors (clarithromycin, ketoconazole, ritonavir) | Raise amlodipine levels | Monitor blood pressure closely; reduce dose if necessary |
+| CYP3A4 inhibitors (clarithromycin, ketoconazole, ritonavir) | Raise amlodipine levels | Monitor blood pressure closely, reduce the dose if needed |

-| CYP3A4 inducers (rifampicin, St John's wort) | Lower amlodipine levels → loss of efficacy | Monitor blood pressure; increase dose if necessary |
+| CYP3A4 inducers (rifampicin, St John's wort) | Lower amlodipine levels → loss of effect | Monitor blood pressure, increase the dose if needed |

-| Beta-blockers (bisoprolol, metoprolol) | Synergistic blood pressure lowering — recommended combination | Safe!
+| Beta-blockers (bisoprolol, metoprolol) | Synergistic blood-pressure-lowering – recommended combination | Safe!
 The contraindication applies ONLY to verapamil + beta-blocker, NOT to amlodipine |

 | Ciclosporin, tacrolimus | Amlodipine raises their plasma levels | Level monitoring recommended |

-| Dantrolene (i.v.) | Risk of fatal cardiac arrhythmias | Avoid combination |
+| Dantrolene (i.v.) | Risk of fatal cardiac arrhythmias | Avoid the combination |

-| Ibuprofen / diclofenac (NSAIDs) | Reduce the blood pressure-lowering effect | Acceptable short-term; avoid long-term use.
-Prefer paracetamol (acetaminophen). |
+| Ibuprofen / diclofenac (NSAIDs) | Weaken the blood-pressure-lowering effect | Tolerable short term, avoid long-term use.
+Prefer paracetamol. |

 | Property | Amlodipine | Lercanidipine | Ramipril |